HanoverStatsLabs/resources/labs/Lab5Instructions.md

 **R Chunks**: As you create graphs and numerical summaries, be sure you are adding these commands to your R Markdown report by creating R chunks for them.
 While you do have some freedom regarding how you structure your report, you should typically have sections that contain a heading, a brief introductory paragraph, and an R code chunk for any relevant computations, followed by (numbered) answers to the questions.

 **Knit Early and Often**: Be sure to knit frequently and examine the resulting output document.
 Does it look the way you wanted it to?

+**Refer to Previous Labs for Examples**: We don't expect that you have memorized the intricacies of R syntax at this point.
+Be sure to refer to previous labs for examples of the needed syntax.

 ## General Health